Ayumi-495/Eco_location-scale_model/README.md

 Please save the RDS files in a folder named `Rdata` inside the same directory that contains `online_tutorial.qmd` and the `data` folder.
 If everything is placed correctly, the `.qmd` file should run without any issues :)

+In addition, the folder repro_package contains all data and scripts used in this tutorial, compiled into single files for convenience:
+  - An `.RData` file that includes all datasets used in the analyses
+  - A single `.R` script that consolidates all code used throughout the tutorial